minetest/minetest/doc/texture_packs.md

 ### Texture Pack
 This is a directory containing the entire contents of a single texture pack.
 It can be chosen more or less freely and will also become the name of the texture pack.
-The name must not be “base”.
+The name must not be "base".

 ### `texture_pack.conf`
 A key-value config file with the following keys: